2023 Graduation Celebration

-Please save the date for our SPH Graduation Celebration on Sunday, June 11 at Alaska Airlines Arena on UW Campus.
-We hope you will join us in celebrating the tremendous accomplishments of the class of 2023.
+We hope you will join us in celebrating the tremendous accomplishments of the class of 2024.

-- Yes, if you are planning to attend the Graduation Celebration, please RSVP.
+- Yes, if you are planning to participate at the Graduation Celebration, please RSVP.
 Reminder: If you would like a graduation gift, please remember to submit your RSVP!

 When will we hear more information?